dario-domi/Bayes-Linear-Emulation/README.md

 <img src="http://latex.codecogs.com/svg.latex?x_1,&space;\dots,&space;x_n" title="http://latex.codecogs.com/svg.latex?x_1, \dots, x_n" />,
 the emulator provides a prediction of f(x) at any other input x, quantifying the uncertainty associated with the prediction.
 The emulator implemented in this repository relies on Bayes Linear updates to accomplish the task.

+## Main Files
+You only need the first of the following three files (plus _Corr_Fun.R_ ) to train your own emulators using the provided code.
+The other two files are key to give context to Bayes Linear Emulation (if you are new to that) and to illustrate how to use the provided code.
+* **`Emulation.R`**: Defines the R function `BL.Emul`, which builds a Bayes Linear Emulator of an unknown function f.
+It will have to be sourced in your R session.
+* **`Documentation.pdf`**: Explains the setting of Bayes Linear Emulation and provides details about the arguments of `BL.Emul`.
+Read this!
+* **`Emulation_Example.R`**: This R script steps you through the process of building emulators using `BL.Emul`.
+Two emulators of the same function f over a 2D domain are built and compared: one leaves all optional arguments of `BL.Emul` to their defaults, the other makes more tailored choices.
+The script is densely commented.

 ## How to Use the Provided Code to Train Your Own Emulator
 Download the scripts `Emulation.R` and `Corr_fun.R`, and `source` them in `R`.
 The function you need to use is `BL.Emul()`.